GeekTrainer/learn-django/Module2/Module2_Unit4.md

 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-By importing `settings` and `static`, and also adding the above `static` line the project will now be able to recognize the image link and upload it to our site when requested.
+By importing `settings` and `static` and also adding the above `static` line, the project will now be able to recognize the image link and upload it to our site when requested.

 ## Activating the model

 All applications must be registered with the project in Django.
-It may seem a little counter-intuitive, but just because an application folder exists inside a project it doesn't automatically get loaded.
+It may seem a little counter-intuitive, but just because an application folder exists inside a project doesn't mean it automatically gets loaded.
 We need to activate it by adding it to the list of `INSTALLED_APPS`.

 1. Find the configuration class name within the **dog_shelters** app.
 To find this class name go to the **dog_shelters/apps.py** file to find the below code and to see that the class name is `DogSheltersConfig`.